timoffex/pygame-asteroids/README.md

 graphics).
 It is meant to be a singleton that is created at startup and that stays alive until the app shuts down.

-A `Sprite` exists in the context of a specific `RenderingSystem` and represents something that will be drawn by that system.
-You create a `Sprite` using the `RenderingSystem.new_sprite` method, and you can't move a `Sprite` to another `RenderingSystem` afterward.
-You can temporarily disable a `Sprite` to prevent it from getting rendered.
+There are two types of graphical objects: `Sprite` and `Text`.

-`Sprite`s keep a reference to a `Transform` which determines where the `Sprite` is drawn on the screen.
-Every `Sprite` is attached to a `GameObject` so that it is destroyed when that object is destroyed.
+`Sprite` is used to display an image, and `Text` is used to display text in a given font.
+All graphical objects are attached to a `GameObject` (meaning they get destroyed when that object is destroyed) and are positioned according to a `Transform`.

+`Sprite` and `Text` should be created by calling the `new_sprite` and `new_text` methods on a `RenderingSystem` object.

 ## Physics

-Physics are implemented in `physics.py`.
-I implement elastic collisions between circle colliders.
-The physics don't support angular momentum, friction, inelastic collisions or other collider shapes yet, but the design of the code doesn't preclude this.
+Physics are implemented in the `physics` directory.
+I implement elastic collisions between circle colliders, and I also implement trigger colliders like in Unity.
+The physics engine doesn't support angular momentum, friction, inelastic collisions or other collider shapes yet, but the design of the code doesn't preclude this.

-Collisions are detected by looking at all pairs of objects, so collision detection has quadratic complexity.
-Amazingly this works fine for the numbers of objects that I have, so I haven't implemented a more efficient algorithm yet.

-The `PhysicsSystem` is a singleton object that manages everything related to collisions and physics-based motion.
+The `PhysicsSystem` is a singleton object that manages everything related to collisions, triggers, and physics-based motion.

-A `PhysicsBody` represents an object that participates in the physics simulation (in a specific `PhysicsSystem`). `PhysicsBody`s are created using the `PhysicsSystem.new_object` method.
+A `PhysicsBody` represents an object that participates in the physics simulation (in a specific `PhysicsSystem`). `PhysicsBody`s are created using the `PhysicsSystem.new_body` method.
+Use the `add_circle_collider` method to specify a collider on the body so that it can bounce off of other bodies.
+Colliders attached to a `PhysicsBody` are of type `RegularCollider`.

-In Unity, there are separate "Collider" and "RigidBody" components which interact with each other, but in my code a `PhysicsBody` represents both simulatenously.
+A `TriggerCollider` is a region of space that detects when any other kind of collider (`TriggerCollider` or `RegularCollider`) enters it.
+These are created using methods on a `PhysicsSystem` object such as `new_circle_trigger`.

+All physics objects are attached to a `GameObject` and positioned according to a `Transform`.
+The physics system modifies a `PhysicsBody`'s transform to move the body by its velocity.

 ## Pinject dependency injection